dylanpeifer/difsets/README.md

 ## Tests

-After installation, basic tests of the package can by performed by running the file `testall.g` in the `tst` subdirectory, which can be done by typing
+After installation, basic tests of the package can by performed by running

-    gap> Read("tst/testall.g");
+    gap> TestPackage("DifSets");

-at the GAP command prompt while in the installed `pkg/difsets` directory.
+at the GAP command prompt.

 ## Documentation

 Documentation for the package can be found in the `doc` subdirectory in html form as `chap0.html` and pdf form as `manual.pdf`.
+Documentation can also be accessed on the [package website][6] and through the standard GAP help system.
+Documentation can be recompiled by running

+    gap makedoc.g

+in this directory.

 ## Results